New Research: Key Findings on the State of Education-Led Growth

 Scalability & Availability

 • Can the LMS perform as our audience grows?
-Some tools are simply cannot handle heavy usage.
-To avoid having to switch LMSes a few years down the road, be sure the tool will meet your needs today and in the future.
+Some tools simply cannot handle heavy usage.
+To avoid having to switch LMSs a few years down the road, be sure the tool will meet your needs today and in the future.

 • Can the LMS support a large content catalog?
-Similar to the last bullet point, don’t just think about your current catalog—think about future volume as you add more products, features, and services and create new training materials.
+Don’t just think about your current catalog—think about future volume as you add more products, features, and services and create new training materials.

 • Is the LMS highly available (i.e., minimum downtime)?
 If you have a large user base—and especially a global user base—you don’t want an LMS that is unavailable overnight on a regular cadence, as it will interfere with user access.

-• Is there responsive support for the LMS if there are availability issues?
+• If there are availability issues, is there responsive support for the LMS?
 Will phone lines be staffed around the clock?
 What type of support is offered?

 Customization

 • Does the LMS allow you to customize the UI/UX?
 Be sure your LMS lets you customize your user interface and user experience.
-You’ll want control over homepage, subpage, and navigation layout and features to create your desired look and feel.
+You’ll want control over homepage, subpage, navigation layout, and features to create your desired look and feel.

 • Does the LMS allow you to deep link to a page, course, or learning path?
-Ideally, each activity, training program, and assessment includes a link you can send to learners via email, in-app notifications, etc. Learners click the link and go right to the linked content.
+Ideally, each activity, training program, and assessment includes a link you can send to learners via email, in-app notifications, etc. In a single click, learners should be taken to the right content.

 • Can you surface a course both a la carte and within a learning path?
-Flexibility is key, as you might want to include content in the catalog for learners to choose from, but also use the same content within several different learning paths (think of a product tour video).
+Flexibility is key: You might want to include content in the catalog for learners to choose from, but also use the same content within several different learning paths (think of a product tour video).

 • Can you tag learning content by topic, role, or format so learners can filter and find what they need?
-Be sure you can design and organize a taxonomy to boost discoverability and manage content easily.
+Be sure you can design and organize a taxonomy to boost discoverability and easily manage content.

 Gating